selflove7/docker-wordpress/README.md

+# To access the deployed WordPress application, visit the following link: http://13.233.129.64/wordpress/

 <b> Official Documentation for References: </b>

 For further information and detailed documentation, you can refer to the following official resources: